-This determines how quickly the model will recover to a horizontal position.
+This determines how fast the model will ascend during the rescue mode.
 100% means the maximum deflection of the blades, which was configured in the Servos tab.
 It is very important to check whether the rescue mode works correctly before the first flight (on the bench without the motor/rotors running).
 Collective pitch should be always positive with the rescue engaged - while helicopter is on the ground